papers-we-love/brighton/README.md

 ### Want to Present?

-Please fill out this presentation proposal and we'll get back to you quickly: [https://forms.gle/WbyhNanesBLTNUw87](https://forms.gle/WbyhNanesBLTNUw87)
+Please send us an [Email](mailto:harry@hackandcraft.com) with an overview of your plan and a link to the paper.

 ### Requested / Suggested Paper Presentations